benjymous/annotations/sandman/sandman.52.md

 - #### Panel 8

-  **Roman legend had it that the city was founded by twins who became gods**: Romulus and Remus.
+  Roman legend had it that the city was founded by twins who became gods: Romulus and Remus.

 ### Page 16